 - 1 teaspoon fish oil

-- Add chopped boiled egg and fish oil, stirring to combine.
+- Add the chopped boiled egg and fish oil.
+Stir to combine.

 - Let the mixture cool before serving.